 |Stainless Steel||Hermès Fauve Barenia Deployment Buckle||n/a||n/a||n/a||£1,399|

 The Apple Watch comes with a small, basic charger, but you may wish to buy an additional dock that allows you to charge overnight while also displaying the time.
 For our picks, see our roundup of the best Apple Watch stands and charging docks.

 That's up to you, but it's a settings option, not a buying one.
 You don't need to specify a watch face when you buy.
 You can change the face whenever you like, so experiment and see which one you like best.

-To find out more, visit our How to change the watch face on Apple Watch tutorial.
+There are a variety of watch faces which are further customisable, in terms of colours and so on.
+To find out more, visit our how to change the watch face on Apple Watch tutorial.